Our verdict

 Socks: to wear or not to wear with the Allbirds Wool Runners?

-The vast majority of those who tried wearing the Allbirds Wool Runners without socks were satisfied with the experience.
-They were actually surprised by how cozy it felt.
-“The wool was so silky and smooth,” says one of them.
+We tried wearing the Allbirds Wool Runners without socks and we were satisfied with the experience.
+We were actually surprised by how cozy it felt.
+The wool was so silky and smooth.
 There are also no issues with rubbing or itchiness.
-Most reviewers confirm it to be “odor-free,” even after months of wear.
+We can confirm that it's odor-free even for sockless wear.

 Great quality and durability for its kind

-Some of the reviewers have worn the shoe for 2+ years!
 Of course, the shoe’s wear-and-tear depends on how heavy it’s been used but overall, the Wool Runners remain in a rather solid condition for the first 8-10 months of regular wear.

-There is no rubber outsole to protect the shoe's exposed foam In addition, the bottom surface lacks firmness which is often correlated with less longevity.
+There is no rubber outsole to protect the shoe's exposed foam.
+In addition, the bottom surface lacks firmness which is often correlated with less longevity.
 For comparison, it is 22% softer than the Tree Dasher which has a rubber layer.

 Stay away from slippery surfaces in the Wools Runner